Victorbjay/Quests/README.md

 - Function must be in the `piscine` package

 ## 🚀 How to Submit (remember to format)
-if you tested, make sure you go back to the `piscine-go` folder using this command `cd ..`
+if you tested, make sure you go back to the `piscine-go` folder 📁 using this command `cd ..` Confirm you are back `~piscine-go` if so, you're good 2 go 👍
 ```bash
 git add isnegative.go
 git commit -m "Add isnegative solution"